The-Balthazar/BrewWikiGen/README.md

   * `CleanUnitBpThreat`; `true` or `false`: Updates the threat values based on an extensive formula.

+* `RebuildBlueprintOptions` handles options for 'rebuild', which rebuilds blueprints by re-serializing loaded unit blueprints files.
+Beautifying them you might say.
+It contains the following bool options:

+  * `RebuildBpFiles`; if `true`, enables rebuild.
+  * `RemoveUnusedValues`, if `true`, removes the unit blueprint values:
+    * `bp.General.Category`
+    * `bp.General.Classification`
+    * `bp.General.TechLevel`
+    * `bp.General.UnitWeight`
+    * `bp.Display.PlaceholderMeshName`
+    * `bp.Display.SpawnRandomRotation`
+    * `bp.UseOOBTestZoom`
+    * `bp.Interface`

+  * `CleanupBuildOnLayerCaps` if `true` does the following to `bp.Physics.BuildOnLayerCaps`:
+    * If the unit has a motion type that isn't `RULEUMT_None`, it removes the table;
+      they don't use it, and you shouldn't trust anything it says.
+    * If the unit has a motion type of `RULEUMT_None` and has `LAYER_Land` as the only true value it removes the table; that's the default.
+    * Otherwise it removes any false values.
+This will leave an empty table if there are no true values.
+This is functionally different from having no table.

+  * `CleanupWreckageLayers` if `true`, it will remove false values from wreckage layers.
+  * `CleanupCommandCaps` if `true`, it will remove false values from command caps, if there were no true values, it removes the table.
+  * `RemoveMilitaryOverlayCategories` if `true`, it will remove the `OVERLAY` categories for `AIR`, `NAVY`, `DEFENSE`, `DIRECTFIRE`, and `INDIRECTFIRE`.
+They are not referenced in `rangeoverlayparams.lua`.
+  * `RemoveProductCategories` if `true`, removes categories starting with `PRODUCT`;
+    in the core game they are only useful for *easily* restricting units added by patches and FA, which is a questionable use at best (and still attainable without the categories by checking `bp.Source` and the first letter of the ID), and in mods *generally* only indicates where the unit bp was originally copied from, or if updated to actually indicate the mod just occupies memory.

+    *Steps down off soap box*
+  * `RecalculateThreat` if `true`, recalculates the units threat, based on `Utilities/Threat.lua`.

 * `ModDirectories` should point to your local copies of the mod(s) you wish to load in the order you wish them to appear.
 It assumes, but doesn't require, multiple